jjjahnke/tormenta_talk_iii/README.md

 ## Overview

-TT3 (Tormenta Talk v3) automates the conversion of text articles to audio using local text-to-speech libraries, creating dated iTunes playlists for seamless iPhone synchronization.
+TT3 (Tormenta Talk v3) automates the conversion of text articles to audio using local text-to-speech libraries.
+Audio files are saved alongside your source files by default, with optional iTunes playlist creation for seamless iPhone synchronization.
 The system supports both command-line and desktop drag-and-drop interfaces.

 ## Key Features